readywebdev/coding-journal/README.md

 - Signed up for GitHub
 - Created a coding-journal repository
 - Created a readywebdev.github.io repository for use with GitHub Pages
-- Created and published home page
+- Created and published my website
 - Installed and configured Sublime Text 3
 - Set up a local projects folder
 - Created and published golden-gloves project